Writer: Jeff Shoemaker

 Wine Grape Cold Soaking Success

-MEMBERS ONLYIf you have ever researched how to make Pinot Noir, you have no doubt come across the term “pre-fermentation cold maceration” or simply “cold soak.”
-Although a cold soak is used on other grape varietals, lowering the temperatures prior to fermentation is primarily done to coax more color out of Pinot Noir, which tends to
+If you have ever researched how to make Pinot Noir, you have no doubt come across the term “pre-fermentation cold maceration” or simply “cold soak.”
+Although a cold soak is used on

 Propagating Grapevines